SYZ for index 1 Fano hypersurfaces in projective space: Construction of Lagrangian tori

+This one is more relevant in the complement of a hypersurface $H\subseteq X$, that is a multiple of an anti-canonical divisor.
+In other words:

+for some positive integer $N$.
 To construct it, chose a smooth trivialization $s$ of $K_{X\backslash H}^{-N}$ and an orientation $n$-form $\alpha$ for $L$ (The orientation assumption is not necessary but it simplifies the discussion a bit).
-We can compare the two of them using the embedding $L\hookrightarrow X$, and thus obtain an argument function:
+We can compare the two trivializations using the embedding $L\hookrightarrow X$ and in doing so, we obtain an argument function: